Learn about the 10-year grant.

 - elimination of compliance-based reporting for programs included in the 10-year grant

-- no recipient audits or compliance reviews initiated by ISC for programs funded through a 10-Year Grant
+- no recipient audits or compliance reviews initiated by ISC for programs funded through a 10-year grant

 1. Financial administration law

 A First Nation government wishing to be eligible for the 10-year grant must have in place a financial administration law.
-A financial administration law is a set of financial and governance practices that assist a First Nation government in making informed decisions, and can be passed either under the Indian Act or the First Nations Fiscal Management Act.
+A financial administration law is a set of financial and governance practices that assist a First Nation government in making informed financial decisions, and can be passed either under the Indian Act or the First Nations Fiscal Management Act.
 If the First Nation government chooses to pass a financial administration law under the Indian Act rather than under the First Nations Fiscal Management Act, the law must obtain Ministerial approval.
 Regardless of whether a First Nation chooses to pass the law under the Indian Act or the First Nations Fiscal Management Act, the same standards for the financial administration law will apply.
 The FMB will provide reports to ISC on whether First Nations have met the eligibility criteria related to the financial administration law.
-For more information and to see a sample financial administration law, consult the FMB's financial administration law page.
+For more information and to see a sample financial administration law, consult the FMB's 10-year grant eligibility page.

 Minimum financial administration law implementation provisions

-2. Financial Performance
+2. Financial performance

 Specifically they must demonstrate: